 FMT is known for its outstanding efficacy in recurrent Clostridioides difficile infection with more than 90% rate of cure[82], which may aim to restore gut homeostasis by transferring gut bacteria and microbes from healthy individuals’ stool[83].
 FMT in patients with GVHD has also been associated with favorable clinical outcomes[84].
-The treatment seems to be generally safe, but serious adverse events sometimes such as pneumonia and/or sudden death have been reported[85].
+The treatment seems to be generally safe, but serious adverse events such as pneumonia and/or sudden death have been reported[85].
 At present, the long-term safety remains unclear[86,87].
 As a matter of fact, the detailed effect of modifications in gut microbiota on the disease processes of GVHD in HSCT has not been well understood.
-However, it has been revealed that protecting the intestinal microenvironment could be a novel strategy to manage a GVHD[88].
-Even if it remains unclear whether the effect of modifications of microbiota are indirect to the severity of GVHD or not, they may be advantageous for the prevention and/or therapy of GVHD in HSCT recipients.
+However, it has been revealed that protecting the intestinal microenvironment could be a novel strategy to manage GVHD[88].
+Even if it remains unclear whether the effect of modifications of microbiota are indirect to the severity of GVHD or not, they may be advantageous for the prevention and/or treatment of GVHD in HSCT recipients.
 Immunologically, it has been shown that a disturbed association between intestine-epithelial cells and the gut microbiota could cause pathogenic responses to the host[89].
 For example, a high-calorie diet can potentially rearrange the gut microbiota, which could disturb the balance of Th17/Treg cells, interrupt the immunological homeostasis, then exacerbate an inflammatory damages[90].
-Several human studies have revealed loss of diversity of gut microbiota following the allogeneic HSCT may be linked to the considerable gut injury[91].
+Several human studies have revealed that loss of diversity of gut microbiota following the allogeneic HSCT may be linked to the considerable gut injury[91].
 In addition, prolonged antibiotic use may also decrease the diversity, which might increase the risk of GVHD[92].
 These findings may indicate potential changeable targets to decrease the risk of GVHD and/or to increase the safety survival rate after allogeneic HSCT.
 The allogeneic HSCT is a solid potential therapeutic option for patients with a diversity of malignancies.
-Therefore, further detailed studies will be mandatory to define the immune responses controlled by gut microbiota involved in the development of inflammatory severe responses after allogeneic HSCT.
-A deeper investigation into internal molecular mechanisms and/or immune-neurological pathways should be performed in the future.
+Therefore, further in-depth studies will be mandatory to define the immune responses controlled by gut microbiota involved in the development of inflammatory severe responses after allogeneic HSCT.
+A deeper investigation into internal molecular mechanisms and/or immune-neurological pathways should be carried out in the future.

 CONCLUSION